TammyGirl2015/Vairgo/README.md

   ## TECHNOLOGIES

 * HTML
-  * HTML was the amin language used to create the structure of the website.
+     * HTML was the main language used to create the structure of the website.
 * CSS
      * The website was styled using custom CSS.
 * Codeanywhere
      * Codeanywhere IDE was used to develop the website
 * GitHub
      * The source code is hosted on GitHub and the site was deployed using Git Pages
 * Git
      * Git was used to commit and push code during the development of the website
 * Font Awesome
      * Icons from https://fontawesome.com/ were used for the social media links in the footer section and the favicon.
 * Favicon
      * The favicon was created at https://favicon.io/favicon-converter/

 ## TESTING